Coy Pond Gardens - Ecological Surveys

 Comparison with previous data suggests that the stream has improved since 2001 as a result of works carried out upstream.
 The potential for biodiversity in the stream would appear to be limited more by physical and structural components than chemical or organic pollution.
 Therefore the proposed works should improve both the stream and surroundings by offering an increase in the range of habitats available.

-» 2003 Water quality data for the gardens is available here.
+• 2003 Water quality data for the gardens is available here.

 Summary

-Robert recorded a list of 30 macroinvertebrates and a BMWP score of 94 which indicates a good quality site with clean water; a clear improvement on the previous survey which recorded 20 species and a BMWP score of 76.
+Robert Aquilina recorded a list of 30 macroinvertebrates and a BMWP score of 94 which indicates a good quality site with clean water; a clear improvement on the previous survey which recorded 20 species and a BMWP score of 76.

 He also surveyed the vegetation beside the stream, and listed 42 species compared with 16 two years ago!
 At least 10 of the new species were introduced with the planting scheme that was carried out after the earthworks.

-Robert confirms that the restructuring of the stream has been successful in introducing greater diversity of physical habitats which is reflected in the increased diversity of both plants and macroinvertebrates recorded in his survey.
+The report confirms that the restructuring of the stream has been successful in introducing greater diversity of physical habitats which is reflected in the increased diversity of both plants and macroinvertebrates recorded in his survey.

-In conclusion he writes, “The current situation is of a stream with good water quality and a diverse range of macroinvertebrates and plants”.
+“The current situation is of a stream with good water quality and a diverse range of macroinvertebrates and plants”.

 The table below indicates just how far we’ve come in the past four years: